13 Transforming data

 seecol(pal = my_col, main = "My new color palette")

-Note that both of these code snippets call the same functions and create the same visualization.
-However, using the pipe did not define my_col as a separate object in our environment.
-Thus, the piped chain solution is more compact and immediate, but the second solution additionally allows us to use my_col later.
+Note that both of these code snippets call the same functions and thus create identical visualizations.
+However, using the pipe did not define the color palette my_col as a separate object in our environment.
+The piped chain solution is more compact and immediate, but only the second solution would allow us to re-use my_col later.
+Again, we see that the benefits and costs of piped expressions depend on what we want to do with the objects that are being created and manipulated.

 Native pipes